Annamarie2019/ExampleDApps/README.md

 \[Editor: I get "rm -rf build && waffle....sh: waffle command not found"]

 4. To run a local node, open a separate terminal and run `node scripts/createLocal`.
-You’ll need to have this node running to deploy the dApps.
+You’ll need to have this node running to deploy the dapps.

 \[Editor: